 Every first-time visitor to Paris should include that trip up the Eiffel Tower on their bucket list, as well as checking out the Mona Lisa at the Louvre and taking a tour of Notre Dame Cathedral.
 But there are many more unforgettable experiences for a traveller with more time to explore.
 Visit one of the beautifully manicured gardens found throughout the city, like Parc des Buttes-Chaumont, or stroll through the winding, cobblestoned streets of the quaint Montmartre neighbourhood.

 What Are the Best Places to Stay in Paris?

 In contrast to the historical relevance of the Four Seasons, Hôtel Barrière Le Fouquet's Paris is a relatively new addition to the Paris hotel scene that has quickly garnered respect.
 This hotel exudes quintessential Parisian opulence.
-An award-winning restaurant, high-end shops and a view of the Champs Elysees make this the perfect place for a traveler to lay their head at night.
+An award-winning restaurant, high-end shops and a view of the Champs Elysees make this the perfect place for a traveller to lay their head at night.

 Why Choose LunaJets?

 Clients who have the power and influence to hire a private jet expect high quality and personal attention to detail when arranging their travel needs and LunaJet delivers on those expectations.
-Add to that the ease and convenience of hiring through an app and LunaJet is second to none.
+Add to that the ease and convenience of hiring through an app and LunaJet are second to none.

 LunaJets provides an advisory team who handles all aspects of a business jet trip, from VIP arrivals and easy departures to transportation to and from hotels.
 Decide weeks or months in advance or make a last-minute adjustment to your itinerary.
 LunaJets allows you to be free to go where your heart leads you.